-After completing the FAFSA, you will need to check your SAP eligibility (Satisfactory Academic Progress) to make sure you are in good academic standing or whether you might be on financial aid suspension.
+After completing the FAFSA, you will need to check your SAP eligibility (Satisfactory Academic Progress) to determine if you are in good academic standing or whether you are on financial aid suspension.

 Unless you have completed both items below, your SAP status will NOT be available.

 - Alamo Colleges has successfully received your FAFSA.

 - You have completed the Apply Texas for admission.

 What is Satisfactory Academic Progress (SAP)?

 Satisfactory Academic Progress is a federal requirement, and students must meet SAP to receive both federal & state financial aid.

 A student who is meeting SAP will have: